GMOD/Apollo/docs/Build.md

 You need to configure your instance using a config.properties and a config.xml file, which are copied into the war file.

 -   Copy the sample config / logging files to the right location.
+You can use the sample_config.xml defaults but make sure to edit config.properties

 <!-- blank code comment -->